5 mins read

 “Everybody knows where the Harley shop is.
 Even if people don’t ride a Harley, they come to the Harley shop,” said vendor John Jones, of Lincoln, Illinois.

 Jones is one of scores of vendors and dealers who eschew the crowded streets of downtown Sturgis and set up instead in the more isolated, yet still quite busy marketplace that pops up all around the Harley dealership.
-Big white tents, giant trailers and trucks, and a winding test track add to the Harley-Davidson showroom to make the site one of the hot new stops in the overall rally experience.
+Big white tents, giant trailers and trucks, hail protection canopies, and a winding test track add to the Harley-Davidson showroom and make the site one of the hot new stops in the overall rally experience.

 “They want to buy the T-shirt.
 They want to see the vendors.
 We do rallies all over and I’ll say this is the best Harley shop, period,” Jones told the Rapid City Journal ( ).